igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 When this project was started, unit and integration tests were implemented using JUnit 4 with [AssertJ](https://assertj.github.io/doc/), [Mockito](https://site.mockito.org/), and the [Act-Arrange-Assert](https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2022#write-your-tests)(AAA) pattern.
-Let's demonstrate it using the `Calculator.java` class as an example:
+Let's demonstrate it using the **Calculator** class as an example:

 ```java
 public class Calculator {